9 quick tips to help your business achieve GDPR compliance

-10 months from today the General Data Protection Regulation (GDPR) will officially come into force.
-The new regulation from the EU, which has been four years in the making, aims to standardise and strengthen data protection across the EU, giving citizens greater control over how companies use their personal data and levying strict financial penalties on those who fail to comply.
+On the 25th of May 2018, the General Data Protection Regulation (GDPR) officially came into force.
+The new regulation from the EU, which was four years in the making, aimed to standardise and strengthen data protection across the EU, giving citizens greater control over how companies use their personal data.

-Although Britain has triggered Article 50, marking the official start of Brexit, businesses in the UK will still need to prepare for GDPR.
-The regulations will apply to any organisation who processes the personal data of EU citizens, even if the organisation itself is not in the EU.
+Although Britain has triggered Article 50, marking the official start of Brexit, businesses in the UK still need to comply with GDPR.
+The regulations apply to any organisation who processes the personal data of EU citizens, even if the organisation itself is not in the EU.

 1. Appoint a Data Protection Officer (DPO)

 Somebody within the firm must hold the role of Data Protection Officer.
 They don’t have to be a full-time employee and they can be outsourced to a third party, but it’s mandatory that all organisations that process or store customer data have one under GDPR.

 You will likely store personal client data on file and throughout different IT systems.
 Under GDPR it’s imperative that you understand what personal data you have and how you process it.
 You may have had initial consent from the client but this does not necessarily mean that you have consent for processing that data in a different manner.
 You may need to obtain renewed consent, and you will certainly need to review your forms and documents of consent to ensure they are robust enough to cover you.

 All key decision makers and management within the firm should understand the full implications of GDPR.
 We’ve compiled the five most important details that CIOs to know here and there is a wealth of information about GDPR on the official European Comission website.